 What are the Title Insurance Costs in Illinois?

-Title policies usually cost about 0.5% to 1.0% of the home’s purchase price and are included in the home’s closing costs.
+Title policies usually cost about 0.5% to 1.0% of the home’s purchase price and are included in the closing costs in Illinois.
 You will get an itemized breakdown of the title policy.
-A typical title insurance policy quote in Illinois will include the following title fees:
+A typical title insurance policy quote will include the following title fees:

 Title Search Fee: